 ABOUT MY DECISION TO RUN

 We are One Newport – that’s my campaign slogan and it’s key to my decision to run for office.
 I’m a listener and a consensus builder.
 We need a voice on the Council taking leadership, to demonstrate that Newport is a vibrant, forward-thinking community ready to lead the way with civic solutions for the 21st century.
 We are One Newport.

 I’m running because I’m afraid in the current election season we’ve lost sight of why we come together as citizens to form governments in the first place.
 We do this because we form a union to accomplish the fundamental goals of a society – security in our homes, reliable transportation, the education of our children and our future workforce, securing safe and serene environments for our recreation, and predictability in commerce – what this means is a sense of well-being for our citizens, having roots, having the sense that each of us holds a valued place in the community, and that our input is valued by that community.
 That’s what I mean by We are One Newport.

-I will work to improve our connectedness. –
+I will work to improve our connectedness –

 - So that as a city we pull together to raise Newport’s children, to educate, to provide healthy and delicious food, to offer access to Newport’s great recreational opportunities

 - So that geographically our neighborhoods can be connected more effectively with paths that are friendly to pedestrians and bikes, so that we will no longer be isolated with major arterials dividing us from each other